A. P. Udhayabhanu

-A. P. Udayabhanu (1 October 1915 – 15 December 1999) was an Indian freedom fighter, politician, journalist, writer, and social activist from the state of Kerala.
+Alumoottil Padeetathil Udayabhanu (1 October 1915 – 15 December 1999) was an Indian freedom fighter, politician, journalist, writer, and social activist from the state of Kerala.

 Udayabhanu was a leader of the Indian National Congress and served as the president of the Kerala Pradesh Congress Committee (known at the time as the Thiru-Kochi Pradesh Congress).
 He was first elected to the Travancore Legislative Assembly in 1944.
 As a journalist, Udayabhanu worked as the chief editor of many newspapers, including Mathrubhumi.
 His articles and columns appeared in many Malayalam periodicals and newspapers on a regular basis, primarily commenting on social issues.

 Personal life

-Udayabhanu was born on 1 October 1915 to Komath Kunhiraman Channar and Alummoottil Narayani Channatti, in Muttom near Haripad of Central Travancore.
-He belonged to the well-known Alummoottil family, who had their family title as Channar.
+Udayabhanu was born on 1 October 1915 to Kunhiraman Channar of the Komath family and Narayani Channatti of the Alummoottil family, in Muttom near Haripad of Central Travancore.
+Udayabhanu got his family name, Alumoottil Padeetathil, through matrilineal succession.

+The Alummoottil family, had their family title as Channar.
 He pursued a Bachelor of Arts degree in 1936, as well as a Bachelor of Law degree.
 He practiced law in the courts of Mavelikkara and Thiruvananthapuram, beginning 1940.

 Udayabhanu was married to Bharati Udayabhanu, who was a member of the Indian Parliament (1954 – 1958, 1958 – 1964) and one of Kerala's first female MPs in the Rajya Sabha.
 She was also a writer, and her autobiographical work Aṭukkaḷayilninnu Pārlimentilēkku (From Kitchen to Parliament) won her the Kerala Sahitya Academy Award in 1960.
 She died in 1983.
 The couple had 5 children.